 Sex Discrimination Commissioner Kate Jenkins said the global #MeToo movement had exposed the true prevalence of the problem.

 She also said it highlighted the harm the issue causes to individuals, workplaces and society.

 “The national inquiry will involve an in-depth examination of sexual harassment in the workplace, nation-wide consultation in addition to extensive research.

 “Importantly, the inquiry will provide employees, employers and all members of the public with an opportunity to participate in developing a solution to ensure Australian workplaces are safe and respectful for everyone.”

 Sexual Harassment Claims welcomes survey

-Christiaan Van Oeveren from Sexual Harassment Claims welcomed the survey.
+Meanwhile, Christiaan van Oeveren from Sexual Harassment Claims welcomed the survey.

-“Sexual harassment is a scourge on our society, and it is through research like this that we can begin to understand the problem, and hopefully one day eliminate it.”
+“Sexual harassment is a scourge on our society, and it is through research like this that we can begin to understand the problem, and eventually hopefully eliminate it.”